legit-gaming/legit-gaming.github.io/week1/Goals.md

 Scope determines the accessibility (visibility) of these variables and can be determined based on the location or placement of the variables within your code.

 For example, a variable defined inside a function is not accessible (visible) from outside the function.
-It becomes **local** to that function.
+It becomes **LOCAL** to that function.

-Here's an example of a variable with **local** scope:
+Here's an example of a variable with **LOCAL** scope:

 ```
 //code here cannot use color